 The Boxall Profile

-What is the Boxall Profile and how effective is it?
+What is the Boxall Profile?

 Section I: Developmental strands

 Section I measures progress through the different aspects of development in the student's early years- the first part assesses the child and/or young person's organisation of learning experiences, the second assesses their internalisation of controls.

 Section II: The Diagnostic Profile